 Buffalo Bills Bars in Arizona?
 You bet!
-With the Bills having the shortest odds to win the Super Bowl: priced at .
+With the Bills having odds like these to win the Super Bowl: priced at .
 And with the Super Bowl coming to Arizona, we have a list of the Best Buffalo Bills Bars in Arizona.

-The Bills are 6-3, and that impressive record has led oddsmakers to make Buffalo to win the AFC.
+Oddsmakers have Buffalo at to win the AFC.
 In other words, it’s a great time to be a Bills fan.

 For the first time, the Super Bowl will be played in a state where online sports betting is legal.
 It will be a fantastic event for all football fans, but especially if the Bills make their crazed faithful happy by making it to Super Bowl 57.